jackilex/Weather_and_Forcast/README.md

 ---

 ## Description
 Getting your city current weather and forecast is a must for every adult.
-Thos web application allows you to search and add up to 5 cities.
+This web application allows you to search and add up to 5 cities and get weather updates base on the "Open Weather Map API".
 Add this free weather app to your bookmark and stay updated!!

 ---